 VAT – Tax Rates

-There has been a significant change in the VAT system in China in recent years.
-In the past, there were a number of different rates applied for different areas, alongside a separate Business Tax applied for some areas of service income.
-These have gradually been simplified and merged, resulting in a new VAT system applied nationwide from July 2017 that has three different levels of VAT – 6, 11 and 17 percent.
+There have been significant changes in the VAT system in China in recent years.
+In the past, there were a number of different rates applied for different areas, alongside a separate business tax applied for some areas of service income.
+These have gradually been simplified and merged, resulting in a new VAT system applied nationwide.

 Which rate applies to which goods and services?